-Take a lot of photos, shoot a lot of film, bake a lot of cookies, build a lot of powerpoints, perform a lot of shows.
+Take lots of photos, shoot lots of films, bake lots of cookies, build lots of Powerpoints, perform lots of shows.

 Again, at first, the objective quality of your work doesn’t matter as much as the volume of the work you do.

 Anyway, let’s get real: Most of it will be bad!
 Some of it will be good… And a handful will be great.
 And only by going through the Bad and the Good will you ever produce Great.
 That’s how you can close The Gap.

 Look, everyone struggles, makes mistakes and gets rejected.
 But it’s what you do with it – it’s when you fight your way through the pain and come out the other side – that makes you better than everyone else.